vmware/pyvmomi/docs/vim/HostSystem.rst

   Args:
     sysSwapConfig (`vim.host.SystemSwapConfiguration`_):
        Contains a list of system swap options that configure the system swap functionality.See `HostSystemSwapConfiguration`_

   Returns:
     None

   Raises:

     `vmodl.fault.InvalidArgument`_:
        if the supplied sysSwapConfig is not correct.See `HostSystemSwapConfiguration`_

 ReconnectHost(cnxSpec, reconnectSpec):
    Reconnects to a host.
 This process reinstalls agents and reconfigures the host, if it has gotten out of date with VirtualCenter.
 The reconnection process goes through many of the same steps as addHost: ensuring the correct set of licenses for the number of CPUs on the host, ensuring the correct set of agents is installed, and ensuring that networks and datastores are discovered and registered with VirtualCenter.The client can change the IP address and port of the host when doing a reconnect operation.
 This can be useful if the client wants to preserve existing metadata, even though the host is changing its IP address.
-For example, clients could preserve existing statistics, alarms, and privileges.This method can also be used to change the SSL thumbprint of a connected host without disconnecting it.Any changes made to the resource hierarchy on the host when the host was disconnected are overriden by VirtualCenter settings on reconnect.This method is only supported through VirtualCenter.
+For example, clients could preserve existing statistics, alarms, and privileges.This method can also be used to change the SSL thumbprint of a connected host without disconnecting it.Any changes made to the resource hierarchy on the host when the host was disconnected are overridden by VirtualCenter settings on reconnect.This method is only supported through VirtualCenter.

   Privilege: